mpievolbio-scicomp/cancer_sim/README.md

 ![Whole tumour histogram](img/image_2020-07-28-09-58-52.png)
 ![Sampled tumour histogram](img/image_2020-07-28-09-59-50.png)

-Even though we sample at a rather high sampling rate of 90%, we miss out on all mutations with a frequency below 0.3.

 The remaining output files are serialized versions ("pickles") of the tumour geometry as a 2D matrix (`mtx.p`), the death list (`death_list.p`), and the